ItsRune/opencloud.js/README.md

 ## About <a name = "about"></a>

 `opencloud.js` is an api wrapper meant to simplify the complexities with requesting to roblox's opencloud apis.
-This wrapper is built to mimic roblox's luau functions.
+This wrapper is built to mimic roblox's LuaU functions.

 ### Installing